Oneflow-Inc/oneflow-documentation/en/docs/basics_topics/model_load_save.md

 For this, the following procedures in `flow.train.CheckPoint.load` are as follow:

-* According the model in job function, traverse the saved path of the model and try to load the parameters.
+* According the model defined in job function, traverse the saved path of the model and try to load the parameters.

 * If the corresponding parameter is found, the parameter is loaded.